 What is ESSENTIAL exercise for a horse?May 15, 2021

-It is better than not being turned out at all but horses cannot carry out their normal behaviours if they are separated by fences.
-These behaviors include 'mutual grooming' and play sessions but also moving as a herd around a grazing area.
+It is better than not being turned out at all, but horses cannot carry out their normal behaviours if fences separate them.
+These behaviours include 'mutual grooming' and play sessions and moving around a grazing area as a herd.

 How much do free-living horses move?

 Is turnout on pasture good enough exercise for a horse?
+Yes and no:

 Horses that are turned out alone – even if it is in a pasture with good grazing – tend to spend more time standing around (usually where they can see other horses) rather than grazing and walking sufficiently.
 They also miss out on opportunities for mutual grooming and play behaviour.

-Horses are turned out together.
+They are turned out together.

 The pasture is biodiverse, low sugar and highly fibrous.

-The horse/s are not already obese.
+They are not already obese.

 Pasture turnout will not usually provide good enough exercise for a horse if:

-Horses are turned out alone.
+They are turned out alone.

-Horses are already obese.
+They are already obese.

 What is good exercise for a horse exactly?

-Keep in mind that paddocks need to be safe enough so that horses can move fast without injuring themselves.
+Remember that paddocks need to be safe enough so that horses can move fast without injuring themselves.
 This is why paddocks with rounded corners are better than square corners for groups of horses.
 The rounded corners keep the fast-moving animals moving around a corner rather than into it.

 How large should a horse pasture be?

-So can horses take care of their own exercise needs?
+Can horses take care of their own exercise needs?

-- Turned out alone, on high sugar plants, for a horse that is already too fat, then no.
+- Turned out alone, on high sugar plants, for a horse that is already too fat, then absolutely not.

 - Turned out on a surfaced area, without grazing, but with hay, also no.